Planned Parenthood deletes tweet calling for Disney abortion - Philly

-PHILADELPHIA (AP) - A Pennsylvania branch of Planned Parenthood says a tweet declaring the need for a Disney princess who's had an abortion was not appropriate and the organization has taken it down.
+PHILADELPHIA (AP) - A Pennsylvania branch of Planned Parenthood based in Lehigh County says a tweet declaring the need for a Disney princess who's had an abortion was not appropriate and the organization has taken it down.

 An executive for Planned Parenthood Keystone says the group believes pop culture plays a "critical role" in educating the public and sparking "meaningful conversations about sexual and reproductive health issues and policies, including abortion."